andresriancho/django-uwsgi-nginx-ssh/README.md

  * new relic
  * supervisord

-Please note that it't just a base image, not production ready!
+Please note that it's just a base image, not production ready!
 In order to have something usable you'll have to:

  * Create your own Dockerfile and use andresriancho/django-uwsgi-nginx-ssh as it's base